ionrock/digaas/README.md

 This will:

 - poll the nameserver `8.8.8.8` for the name `rackspace.com`
-- poll at an interval of 1 query per second for up to 10 seconds
+- poll at an interval of a query every 1 second for up to 10 seconds

 Response: